void

 Neues Wiener Abendblatt,26.5.1912

-Offiziersmenage is by Oberleutnant Lukáš when he complains to Rechnungsfeldwebel Vaněk that he sent Offiziersdiener Baloun here to get him lunch but the latter ate half of it.
+Offiziersmenage is mentioned by Oberleutnant Lukáš when he complains to Rechnungsfeldwebel Vaněk that he sent Offiziersdiener Baloun here to get him lunch, but the latter ate half of it.
+Soon after, the mess is mentioned again as cook Jurajda enters the plot.

 Background